 In a world quick to adopt ‘sustainability’ as a buzzword, its true meaning often becomes clouded in ambiguity.
 Yet, the concept of sustainability, at its core, focuses on the ability to be maintained over time, a principle that is increasingly important across industries worldwide.
+Thankfully, there are many championing sustainability in wine and it’s having a positive impact.

 Read on as we explore how sustainability is being redefined in vineyards and beyond, laying the groundwork for resilience and the growth of women’s roles within the wine industry.